 The Gamal Hassan family welcomes you!

-The El Gezira Hotel was built in 1996 and is a family-operated business.
+The El Gezira Hotel was built in 1996, renovated in 2021 and is a family-operated business.
 This small friendly hotel consists of 11 air-conditioned double rooms with ensuite bathrooms, a restaurant, a large front terrace, a lovely roof garden with a fabulous view of the Nile and Luxor.
 The rooms are used as single, double or triple rooms and are equipped with TV, refrigerator, air conditioning unit and free Wi-Fi.
 Our hotel is in the village of Geziret-el-Beirat near the river Nile.
 Here you can experience life in a traditional Egyptian village and you are not far from the thriving historic and commercial centre of Luxor.

 Allow me to introduce myself: I am Gamal Ahmed Mahmood Hassan.
 My German-born wife , Britta, and I go to great lengths to ensure that our guests enjoy their stay.
 We strive to create a comfortable family-like atmosphere and attend to all the personal and touristic needs of our guests.